PrincetonJRose/Day-1-Terminal-github---other-useful-tools/README.md

 - `Thunder Client` by Ranga Vadhinemi - allows us to make requests to servers right inside VS Code without needing an external program!
 Super useful!!!
 - `vscode-icons` by VSCode Icons Team - changes the icons to be more recognizable at a glance in the left-most file explorer pane.
 Handy, but not necessary.

-**Extensions are great!
-But don't get to trigger happy with them!
+**Extensions are great, but don't get to trigger happy with them!
 Some of them can really slow down your computer, or outright make coding harder for you ( i.e. one that always tries to give you the wrong code snippets or autocomplete 😣 ).** They can always be uninstalled just as easily as you installed them, so you're not stuck with one if you don't like it.

 ## Dev Tools - Your Web Browser's way of helping you make great websites! 🕸️